-Vikram Jayanti’s crackling docu plays on the psychology and paranoia of grandmaster chess in chronicling the 1997 match between Russian world champ Garry Kasparov and IBM’s Deep Blue supercomputer.
+Vikram Jayanti’s crackling “Game Over: Kasparov and the Machine” plays on the psychology and paranoia of grandmaster chess in chronicling the 1997 match between Russian world champ Garry Kasparov and IBM’s Deep Blue supercomputer.
+Though it never disguises its sympathies for Kasparov and contempt for a powerful corporation’s machinations, docu is finally a speculation on the limits of the human mind and how truth can never be fully known.
 High drama will lead to strong international fest and B.O. interest, with many ancillary games to follow.

 Non-chess fans receive a compact backgrounder on Kasparov (first seen painfully revisiting the Gotham site of the match) and his triumphant career, including his dark-horse 1984 win over Anatoly Karpov, which seemed to presage changes to come in the USSR.
 The IBM camp is repped by Deep Blue developers Murray Campbell and Feng Hsuing-Tsu, as well as grandmaster Joel Benjamin, hired by the company to create gaming scenarios for Deep Blue to play against Kasparov.

 The first contest in 1996 was by all accounts a convivial affair designed as a creative science experiment, which Kasparov won easily.
 In retrospect, it’s easy to sense overconfidence contributed to his undoing in the ’97 rematch, but few could have foreseen the extent to which the machine was to advance in a year, or how the game would turn ugly and paranoid.